Counselling & Psychotherapy in

 About Me

 I am a qualified integrative therapist based in Walthamstow, London.
-I received my training from CPPD based in North London, one of the UK's leading humanistic integrative counselling training schools.
-I have a BSc (Hons) in Cognitive Neuroscience from Sussex University and an MSc from University College London (UCL).
+I trained at CPPD in North London, one of the UK’s leading humanistic integrative counselling training schools.
+I also hold a BSc (Hons) in Cognitive Neuroscience from the University of Sussex and an MSc from University College London (UCL).

-I have worked as a therapist for several years in both private and voluntary practices across London.
+I have worked as a therapist for several years in both private and voluntary settings across London.

-Before becoming a therapist, I worked in the media and communications sector on domestic and international behaviour change campaigns, as well as in an economics consultancy for international development and on unemployment programmes to help people back into work.
-I have also worked with the Samaritans to provide support to those in emotional distress and at risk of suicide.
-My experience has afforded me the opportunity to meet and work with people from all walks of life.
+Before training as a therapist, I worked in media and communications on domestic and international behaviour change campaigns, and in an economics consultancy on international development and employment programmes supporting people back into work.
+I have also worked with Samaritans supporting people in emotional distress and at risk of suicide.
+These experiences have brought me into contact with people from many different backgrounds and walks of life.

 My Practice